WalletScrutiny/WalletScrutinyCom/_hardware/pundixbob.md

 we haven't gotten new information about the {{ page.title }}.
 So we asked the developers if there's new information.

-Until further developments, we'll continue marking this device as **unreleased.**
+Until further developments, we'll start marking this device as **vaporware**

 ## Product Description 2022-03-23